RL-1 Slip – Canadian Forces Personnel and Police Officers

 Canadian Forces personnel and police officers who earned employment income while deployed on a mission abroad can claim a deduction on that income, regardless of the risk score associated with the mission.

-You pay the employee $500 in salary or wages for a given pay period (all of which relates to a mission abroad) and you withhold $50 as a contribution to an RPP.
-In this case, the portion of the remuneration that qualifies for the deduction is $450 ($500 − $50).
+You pay the employee $500 in salary or wages (all of which relates to a mission abroad) and you withhold $50 as a contribution to an RPP.
+The portion of the remuneration that qualifies for the deduction is $450 ($500 − $50).

 You must enter “A-7” in a blank box, followed by the amount of the deduction, that is, $450.